Iremnaz789/IE221-TeamWork-Group15/README.md

 ## Installation

+## Dependencies
+- MATLAB R2021a or later
-No additional libraries are required beyond standard MATLAB functionality.
+- No additional toolboxes required
+- Core MATLAB functionality only

 To run the project:

 1. Make sure MATLAB (R2021a or later recommended) is installed.